 Participants of PLANCKS compete in teams consisting of three to four bachelor or master students.
 The teams will, preferably, be comprised of students from the same country.
 During the competition they will answer challenging physics questions, designed to both challenge and entertain the competitors.

 The problems are written by professors and cover different fields of physics.
 For example, questions about cradles, glaciers, particle physics, slinkies, graphene, beamsplitters, skyrmions, wind drift of icebergs, laser cooling, and oil and gas production have arisen in the previous editions, with even more areas of study being added to this years’ competition.

 Photo: A team solving problems during the PLANCKS 2019 competition. © PLANCKS 2019 Organising Committee, 2019

 During PLANCKS 2021, the competition will last for 36 hours non stop, to allow any team from any country to try and solve the problems.
 The teams will have online access to anything, but that also means the problems will be even more difficult ;).
-More information on how the competition will happen will be made available soon.

 To give you an impression of the difficulty and type of problems you can face during the PLANCKS competition, previous problem sets and solutions are available here: